securityarch/cyber-dictionary/README.md

 Note: Some acronyms are not strictly cybersecurity but are related and essential in cybersecurity
 ## A
 #### Application Control
-NGFW technology to identify and then block/allow Internet applications
+Technology to identify and then block/allow Internet applications
 #### AWS
-Amazon Web Services that provides Infrastructure as a service
+Amazon Web Services commonly referred to as AWS, is a cloud computing service, it provides software as a service, platform as a service and infrastructure as a service
 #### Azure
-Microsoft Azure, commonly referred to as Azure, is a cloud computing service, It provides software as a service, platform as a service and infrastructure as a service
+Microsoft Azure, commonly referred to as Azure, is a cloud computing service, it provides software as a service, platform as a service and infrastructure as a service
 #### Always On
 Tunneling all the traffic towards a gateway
 #### AV